helenplesko/geom99lab2/README.md

 - [x] Introducing AGOL Developers Website
 - [x] AGOL Developers: Create a new empty layer
-- [ ] Explore: Introduction to AGOL REST and Token Security
+- [x] Explore: Introduction to AGOL REST and Token Security
-- [ ] Create Authentication Token
+- [x] Create Authentication Token
-- [ ] Create API Key for Use in JavaScript Activities
+- [x] Create API Key for Use in JavaScript Activities
 - [ ] Explore and Enhance the Tutorials for ArcGIS JavaScript API

+### Introducing AGOL Developers Website

+Created my own "Developers" account

 ### AGOL Developers: Create a new empty layer